omgnetwork/omg-samples/omg-js/app/04-utxo-split/README.md

 ## Prerequisites

-- At least one UTXO for Alice wallet.
-For creating a new UTXO, [make a Deposit](../02-deposit-eth/README.md).
+- At least one UTXO in Alice's OMG Network wallet.
+For creating a new UTXO, you can [make a deposit](../02-deposit-eth/README.md) or [receive a transaction](../03-transaction-eth/README.md).

 ## Steps